 ● Because everybody is at a different stage in work and life, with different strengths and challenges, we tailor our “Human Business Plans” to suit our colleagues’ unique needs.
 Whether it is support from the sidelines or a full team analysis, we take into account each person’s context and develop a plan that is both personal and effective.

-● Each year some of our leaders join in with experiments and new initiatives that build their self-leadership as well as team management skills.
-Employees in this program get hands-on experience by working closely with existing leaders in the organization.
+● Each year some of our leaders join in with new initiatives that build their self-leadership as well as team management skills.
+Colleagues in this program get hands-on experience by working closely with existing leaders in the organization.

 These programs provide opportunity for colleagues at all different levels, not just senior leaders.
 For those early in their career, BESTSELLER offers a unique apprentice program that includes partnerships with business schools as well as our own teaching facilities at HQ.
-In fact, more than half of our colleagues started as apprentices and quite a few have been with JACK & JONES for decades — so we must be doing something right.
+In fact, more than half of our JACK&JONES colleagues started as apprentices and quite a few have been with us for decades — so we must be doing something right.